-The following is a general summary of certain material Dutch tax consequences of the acquisition, holding and disposal of the Notes.
+The following is a summary of the Dutch withholding tax treatment in relation to payments under the Notes by the relevant Issuer.
 This summary does not purport to describe all possible tax considerations or consequences that may be relevant to a holder or prospective holder of Notes and does not purport to deal with the tax consequences applicable to all categories of investors, some of which (such as trusts or similar arrangements) may be subject to special rules.
-In view of its general nature, this general summary should be treated with corresponding caution.
+In view of its general nature, this summary should be treated with corresponding caution.